 In this section, explore existing research work and identify what is missing from the literature.
 Ensure that you are not working on something that has already been discussed.

-Thus, thoroughly analyze the relevant sources in your review.
-Also, summarize the findings of other researchers and highlights the limitations in the previous work.
+When working on the literature review, thoroughly analyze the relevant sources in your review.
+Also, summarize other researchers' findings and highlight the limitations in the previous work.

 A writer can use the following research types to collect the data.